 SCHOOL SECURITY RISK ASSESSMENT

-No later than July 15, 2021, and each subsequent year, Superintendent shall send verification to- Formatted: ksba normal the state school security marshal and KDE that all schools within the District have completed the Formatted: policytext school security risk assessment for the previous year.
-1 Formatted: Superscript B
+No later than July 15, 2021, and each subsequent year.
+Superintendent shall send verification to the state school security marshal and KDE that all schools within the District have completed the school security risk assessment for the previous year.